 Step 4: Pour and spread

 Everything mixed?
 Good!
 Take a deep breath, and go for it!
 Pour the entire contents on the surface and begin spreading things around.
+You want a full layer of resin over the entire surface.

 Don’t freak out if it looks kind of blobby or full of air bubbles — you’ll fix that next.
 Also pay attention to the sides of your piece and spread it along there (you’ll probably see it start to drip in thicker areas).
 You have about 45 minutes total to mess with your piece before it starts to cure.